Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

   ```
 This can be especially handy when stubbing Axios requests.

-Using a stub in our example simply prevents console.log() from being executed since it does not return a value anyway.
+Using a stub in our example simply prevents console.log() from being executed, since it does not return a value anyway.
 - ```ts
     it('should invoke console.log() with the result 2 for inputs 1 and 1', () => {